 “What Jung spent his life trying to write and make clear, is that the pretending to understand, trying to understand the powers [is a never-ending process] — and we are always up against the enormous limitations of the mind and of language in attempting to understand the powers that are living us.
 [It is important] to enter the realization that we are being lived, that we are not the sole agents — that the ego is a myth, a figure.
 I have never met one anywhere, except a word somewhere.
 All of that are attempts to understand the powers.”

 There is much in Josephs’ artistic philosophy that connects with the psychology of C.G.
 Jung and Hillman’s views specifically.
 Throughout Josephs’ show are characters of her unconscious psyche, what the gallery’s press release describes as a world “that can only be imagined,” and which “reveals deep instrapsychic conflict.”
-This word, “intrapsychic,” is an important revelation, indicating an awareness of the many personalities — the powers — which live within us all.
+This word, “intrapsychic,” is an important revelation, indicating an awareness of the many sub-personalities — the powers — which live within each individual.

 The characters portrayed in Josephs’ work are all women.
 The artist suggests that this emphasis on the feminine is a comment on larger cultural questions.